1Password Review: Quick Expert Summary

 - Travel Mode.
 Hide sensitive data stored in 1Password when traveling.

-1Password Families — Best for Secure Sharing Logins with Family
+1Password Families — Best for Secure Login Sharing with Family

-This plan includes all features of the above 1Password plan, plus:
+This plan includes all features of the Personal plan, plus:

 - Coverage for up to 5 users.
-Plus the option to add more users.
+There’s the option to add users for a small additional cost.

 - Shared vaults.
 Easily share passwords and data between family members.